eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 [Gource Video - Evolution of Python](https://www.youtube.com/watch?v=cNBtDstOTmA)

+[Script 1 Source](./1_ActualSource/downloadSizeParser.py)

 <b>Script 1 Version 1 Run instructions</b>

-[Script 1 Source](./1_ActualSource/downloadSizeParser.py)

 1) Compile and Execute with: <i>python downloadSizeParser.py</i>

-<b>NOTE:</b> This script was my first attempt at trying to get all Python download version names, URL, and download sizes.
-The version download size was not available from the original Python download page, meaning that each URL needed to be crawled.
-After parsing all URLs, I discovered that each page was in a different format, ranging from rich webpage to simple text.
-Due to time limitations and the difficulty of working with Selenium, I couldn't make a script to handle gathering the remaining information (release date, name, and size).
-Instead, I switched to Import.io to gather information for this part.

-This was the first time I've used the tool; instructions on how I created my script are included [here](GITLINK).
+<b>Brief explanation: Script 1's failure</b> This script was my
+first attempt at trying to get all Python download version names, URL, and download sizes from the official downloads page.
+This page listed every version name and download link in a table - the size and date of the upload was not included, meaning that each URL needed to be crawled for information.

+This script successfully parsed all URLs but, before writing a script to visit and parse each page, I discovered that each page was actually in a different format.
+They ranged from rich webpages to simple texts.
+Due to time limitations and the difficulty of working with Selenium, I couldn't make a script to handle gathering requirments for the remaining information (release date, name, and size).
+Instead, I switched to Import.io service.
+This was the first time I've used the tool; instructions on how I created my script is included [here](./M1_ComplexityLanguage/1_ActualSource/ImportIO_CreateInstructions).

 <b>Script 1 (Version 2): Run instructions</b>

 Import.io API's themselves are not availble to download as a script.
 That is, you can only execute them to collect their most recent imformation via link.
 Click [here](https://api.import.io/store/data/af4727c3-172c-4724-8aae-2a08c027aa91/_query?input/webpage/url=https%3A%2F%2Fwww.python.org%2Fdownloads%2F&_user=74da2cd9-e085-4c6c-ae74-816f39e485f3&_apikey=379mdmuoSESoXQu8NdDdK8K3jMl0VNhE7iMaRKc63%2Ft%2FettzhfVRbChxR78S%2BbsyOCq%2FwM8zlqaml%2FDu%2FVk7JQ%3D%3D) for the raw data of my extractor.

-From the Import.io application howver, I was able to get my data into an excel file, detailed below:
+From the Import.io application, I was able to get my data into an excel file whose steps are detailed below:

-1) Clicked "GET API", "TSV", and finally, "download as CSV" (useful data: Number, version, release date).
+1) Clicked "GET API", "TSV", and finally, "download as CSV" (useful data: Number, version, release date) [Image link]().

-At this point, most of my data had been collected - I had two options to collect the download size from each unique download page: 1) attempt to create several import.io scripts to handle every variation (same time-consuming problem as before), or 2) manually visit each page and collect the information.
-I chose the latter.
+At this point, most of my data had been collected.
+I had two options for collecting the download SIZE, and DATE from each unique

-So, my steps to collect the URL download information and graph the information were run as follows:
+page: a) attempt to create several import.io scripts to handle every page variation, or b) manually visit each page and collect

+<b>Manual parsing - remaining data</b>

 1) Visit each URL parsed from <i>script 1, verision 1</i>, and get the size of the <i>GZipped source tarball</i> download (Bytes).

-2) Add to the excel file generationed from <i>script 1, verision 2 (Import.io API)</i>
+2) Add ata to the excel file generated from <i>script 1, verision</i>

 3) Highlight the "Release Date" and file size columns

-4) Go to <i>File Menu > Insert > Chart > Line</i>
+4) Go to <i>File Menu > Insert > Chart > Line</i> to plot graph indicating total number of upload bytes per day!

 ----------------